rutar-academic/rutar.org/content/writing/from_vim_and_tmux_to_neovim.md

 The only catch here is that I would lose two important features: convenient access to new interactive terminals, and session persistence.
 It turns out that both of these issues can be solved using only neovim.

-Most of what I will discuss in the next section will work in modern versions of vim as well (at least [vim 8.1](https://www.vim.org/vim-8.1-released.php)).
+Most of what I will discuss in the next section will work in modern versions of vim as well (at least [Vim 8.1](https://www.vim.org/vim-8.1-released.php)).
 For simplicity, I will only discuss my solution using neovim.

 ### Running a terminal inside neovim